-Our dedicated colleagues across the state are a vital part of the NSW and international response to COVID-19 disease.
+Our dedicated colleagues across the state are a vital part of the NSW and international response to COVID-19.

 The COVID-19 clinics are listed here and private testing collection centres are here.